stoufexis/caloree-cli/README.md

   * The `caloree` command should now be available

 ## Note
-* The foods that are available on startup along with information about their nutrients has been gathered from the [USDA FoodData Central](https://fdc.nal.usda.gov/)
+* The foods that are available on startup along with information about their nutrients have been collected from the [USDA FoodData Central](https://fdc.nal.usda.gov/)

 ## Caveats
 * Secure communication through HTTPS is technically supported, but not implemented yet.
 Thus, the server should either be installed locally or accessed via other secure communication channels (e.g. ssh tunelling).